 What we found, is that 34% of global respondents are willing to pay a ransom once attacked, and every minute 6 users become victims of ransomware.
-These findings only confirm the recent estimates by Cybersecurity Ventures, according to which global damages from ransomware attacks will reach $11.5 billion by 2019.

 What’s worse is that despite the increased news coverage of ransomware attacks, nearly half of the population – 46.4% to be exact – still doesn’t know what it is or what it actually does.